backtest-kit

 const exchange = await getSpotExchange();

-// Cancel existing TP order only β€” SL stays untouched
+// Cancel existing TP order only β€” Spot has no reduceOnly, filter by side + type

 const orders = await exchange.fetchOpenOrders(symbol);